-Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
+3 credits METAPHYSICAL POETS Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
 Selected 17th-Century British poets exclusive of John Donne.
-The course examines the particular styles and themes of the secular and sacred poets who wrote in the metaphysical mode.
-Particular emphasis is placed on Herbert, Crashaw, Vaughan, Traheme, Marvell, Cowley, Cleveland, Southwell and King.
+The course examines the particular styles and themes of the secular and sacred poets who wrote in the meta-physical mode.
+Particular emphasis is placed on Herbert, Crashaw, Vaughan, Traherne, Mar-vell, Cowley, Cleveland, Southwell and King.

-SWIFT AND POPE
+SWIFT AND POPE 521

-Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
+Swift AND FORE Prerequisite: Completion of 1100:11 and 1100:112 or their equivalents, or permission of the instructor.
 An intensive study of the major satires of Swift and Pope.
 Concentration on the rhetorical strategies of each author within the context of the shifting intellectual and cultural milieu at the end of the 17th and beginning of the 18th Centuries.

-524 EARLY ENGLISH FICTION
+EARLY ENGLISH FICTION 524

-Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
+3 credits Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
 Development of English novel before 1830.
 Focus on works of Defoe, Richardson, Fielding, Smollett, Sterne, Austen and Scott.

-525 STUDIES IN ROMANTICISM
+STUDIES IN ROMANTICISM

-Prerequisite: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor.
+Prerequisite: Completion of 1100:11 and 1100:112 or their equivalents, or permission of the instructor.
 Literary, philosophical, psychological and social revolutions of romantic period as reflected in works of such major writers as Wordsworth, Byron and Keats.